bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 make
 ```
 Note:
-WAMR provides some features which can be easily configured by passing options to cmake, please see [Linux platform](./build_wamr.md#linux) for details.
+WAMR provides some features which can be easily configured by passing options to cmake, please see [WAMR vmcore cmake building configurations](./build_wamr.md#wamr-vmcore-cmake-building-configurations) for details.
 Currently in MacOS, interpreter, AoT, and builtin libc are enabled by default.

 VxWorks
 -------------------------